dol3vs/ERP-SQL/README.md

 # 🧠 ERP Integration System (SQL Server)
-👋 Hi, I’m Dolev — a SQL Server Developer and Project Coordinator with a passion for building practical, real-world data systems.

-💾 This project demonstrates a two-database architecture built to solve a common business challenge: making ERP data accessible, actionable, and performance-optimized for daily business use.

 🔍 The system:
 - Connects to raw ERP sources via views and APIs